JeffGiroux/f5_terraform/Azure/HA_via_api/README.md

 # Deploying BIG-IP VEs in Azure - High Availability (Active/Standby): 3-NIC

 ## To Do
 - Community support only.
-Not F5 supported.
+Template is not F5 supported.
-- Document Azure Vault usage
-- Telemtry Streaming not used (see example folder)

 ## Issues
 - Find an issue?
 Fork, clone, create branch, fix and PR.
 I'll review and merge into the main branch.
 Or submit a GitHub issue with all necessary details and logs.